tjfontaine/node-dns/README.md

  * `type` -- The numerical representation of the resource record type
  * `class` -- The numerical representation of the class of service (usually 1 for internet)
  * `ttl` -- The Time To Live for the record, in seconds

-Resource has only one method:

- * `promote()` -- This is used in the context of a response packet, when called on a record it will return the derived type (i.e. `A`, `AAAA`, or `CNAME`).
-If the type wasn't previously registered this has no effect.

 Available Types: